andrewh1978/px-deploy/README.md

 - create service account with roles compute.admin,container.admin,iam.serviceAccountUser

-- download json key file for service account
+- download json key file for service account and move it as **`gcp.json`** into your ~/.px-deploy folder

-- set gcp_project and gcp_auth_json in defaults.yml
+- set gcp_project in ~/.px-deploy/defaults.yml

 **Detailed:**